AdobeDocs/analytics-platform.en/help/connections/combined-dataset.md

 When you create a connection, Customer Journey Analytics (CJA) combines all schemas and datasets into a single dataset.
 This 'combined event dataset' is what CJA uses for reporting.
 When you include multiple schemas or datasets in a connection:

 * Schemas are combined.
 Duplicate schema fields are merged.
 * The 'Person ID' column of each dataset are merged into a single column, regardless of their name.
-This column is the foundation of identifying unique visitors in CJA.
+This column is the foundation of identifying unique persons in CJA.
 * Rows are processed based on timestamp.
 * Events are resolved down to the millisecond level.